 Arrived at Sandy Beach.. and anchored for tonight..
 Smiles I keep on saying this is “PARADIES” this is for sure…what till I show you …tortoise waters all around us….

 We are really enjoying this special coffee every morning.
-It has not gone unnoticed by me.
-Thank You Marion and Dave for that special treat.
+Thank You

 Our morning views have alwys been so refreshing and peaceful.
 Today is the first morning though that we are enjoying looking out to the open sea.

 We are off to sail across to Carriacou today, a 30 mile sail.
 So excited to see this.
 My first time going out in to the open ocean water.
 Yes we always have land in sight.. but jut not close by..